Robert Jaworski: Komatsu / Toyota Comets

 Jaworski and Reynoso, with other former Meralco players, Fort Acuña, Francis Arnaiz and Orlando Bauzon formed the core of the newly formed Komatsu Komets (later renamed the Toyota Comets).
-Jaworski became a court general and led the Comets to the 1973 MICAA title.
-Reynoso, Jaworski and Armaiz made it to the 1973 and 1974 RP teams that regained the ABC crown and went to the 1974 FIBA World Championship.
+They first competed in National Seniors tournaments.
+He then led the Comets to the 1973 MICAA title.
+He would go on to play for them for 10 seasons, from 1973 to 1984.